-Instead of making the real German Bierocks, which are meat and cabbage filled pastries try out this easy dinner casserole.
+Instead of making the real German Bierocks, which are meat and cabbage filled pastries try out this easy dinner casserole, the German Bierock Casserole.
 It has all of the taste, but less of the work.
 This take on Bierocks is a Kansas dish that I’d like to share with you.

 This makes a hardy dinner on its own, but if you’d like a side dish, I recommend something light such as applesauce, sliced tomatoes, sliced beets or a yogurt based dip.

 - 2 packages crescent rolls such as Pillsbury (or Pillsbury Seamless Dough works well)

 - 1 package sliced cheese (Provolone or Monterey Jack)

 - Preheat oven to 350 degrees

 - Add onion

 - In large bowl, combine beef, onion, celery soup and coleslaw mix, salt and pepper

 - Mix well (using hands to mix is best)